rantahar/Lattice-Field-Theory/source/index.rst

 It applies to a particle transforming in the spin :math:`1/2` representation of the Lorentz group.

 From the point of view of discretization, however, the significant property is that there is only one derivative.
-This will cause us some significant trouble.
+This will cause us some trouble.

 **Naive discretization**